Life insurance has long served as a crucial financial safety net for families and households…

 In 2013, the CDC issued a report on the top causes of death in the nation.
 Unintentional injury deaths were ranked as the fourth most frequent cause of death, just behind heart attacks, cancer, and chronic lower respiratory disease.

-At Member Benefits, we encourage you to look into purchasing both a life insurance policy and a personal accident insurance policy.
+We encourage you to look into purchasing both a life insurance policy and a personal accident insurance policy.
 Life insurance should be the cornerstone of your protection plan, while a PAI policy should supplement your coverage.
-To sign up or enroll, contact Member Benefits today.